rtbrick/bngblaster/docsrc/sources/faq.rst

 protocols are established.
 This could occur if the device under test (your BNG) is configured for IPv4 only but the BNG Blaster is configured for IPv4 and IPv6.

-The idea here is to prevent potential failures will be overseen.
+The idea here is to prevent potential failures from being overlooked.

 **DHCPv6 does not start for PPPoE sessions?**